ERIE CANALWAY TRAIL:

 Camillus to Port Byron Section:

-Note; A grass lined trail travels along the southern side of the canal as part of the Nancy Browne Wildlife Sanctuary.
+Note; The grass lined Nancy Browne Wildlife Sanctuary Trail travels along the Southern Side of the Old Erie Canal as part of the Nancy Browne Wildlife Sanctuary.

-Note; Left is the West Shore Trail, a grass surface trail that travels up a slight hill bringing you to E Brutus St after 1.7 miles.
+Note; Left, South, is the West Shore Trail, a grass surface trail that travels up a slight hill bringing you to E Brutus St after 1.7 miles.
 I didn't check out this trail.
-Future plans call for the West Shore Trail to continue west through Weedsport to the old Centreport Aqueduct.
+Future plans call for the West Shore Trail to continue West through Weedsport to the old Centreport Aqueduct.

-Note; As of Sept 2021, a gap currently exists in the trail from Port Byron west to Clyde requiring an on-road detour.
+Note; As of 2023, a gap currently exists in the trail from Port Byron West to Clyde requiring a 14.2 mile on-road detour.

 Port Byron to Clyde Section: